 ShopAppy Kirkcaldy is being delivered by Love oor Lang Toun, a community group formed as a Community Interest Company (see Action section), supported by Fife Council and Greener Kirkcaldy to provide a free online route to market for businesses.
 During the COVID-19 lockdown, this enabled businesses to stay open online even though their doors were closed.

-Bid St Andrews and Discover Dunblane BIDs have each bought into Hungrrr, an online food ordering and delivery platform where all the income goes to the local business – who don’t lose out to the often high rates of commission that some other platforms charge.
+Business Improvement Districts like St Andrews have bought into Hungrrr, an online food ordering and delivery platform where all the income goes to the local business – who don’t lose out to the often high rates of commission that some other platforms charge.
 Hungrrr originally started in Dundee, and allows towns to create their own bespoke webpages.